Bob Vila’s 10 “Must Do” Projects for February

 9. Sharpen and Scrub Your Garden Tools

-Before giving your garden tools a workout this spring, take a little time to recondition them now.
+Before giving them a workout come spring, take a little time to recondition and clean your garden tools now.
 Dull blades should be sharpened and broken tools and handles must be repaired.
 Tools with moving parts, like shears and loppers, should be properly oiled to keep them in peak condition.

 10. Flip the Mattress